-With all of the bush fires around the East Coast and many people have experienced the effects of smoke inhalation.
+With all of the bush fires around the East Coast, and many people have experienced the effects of smoke inhalation.
 It is important to understand what is happening in our lungs, how the lungs defend against this and what the potential short and long term damage may be and what you can do about it.

 To gain a better understanding of what happens in the lungs when smoke enters the lungs, it is essential to understand what is happening in our lungs, how they defend against this type of invasion and what we need to do to reduce the effects of any potential short and long term damage.

-The way in which the lungs defend themselves is the part of the difference between asthma attack symptoms and respiratory attack symptoms they may feel the same, there is a key difference.
+How the lungs defend themselves is the part of the difference between asthma attack symptoms and respiratory attack symptoms they may feel the same, there is a key difference.

 As explained in a previous article “Mystery of How Eating Causes Asthma Attacks”, the way an asthmatic reacts to different types of foreign particles and this is explained further in the section “What is the Difference Between Normal Defense and Asthmatic Defense?”.

-In the article below, I will explain what the respiratory response is to excessive smoke , the different phases and what the effects are.
+In the article below, I will explain what the respiratory response is to excessive smoke, the different phases and what the effects are.

 Respiratory Response to Excess Smoke and Foreign Particles